telerik/blazor-docs/components/treelist/editing/incell.md

 * It is up to the data access logic to save the data once it is changed in the data collection.
 The example above showcases when that happens and adds some code to provide a visual indication of the change.
 In a real application, the code for handling data updates may be entirely different.

 * The `OnCancel` event and the `Cancel` command button are not supported in InCell editing mode.
-Clicking outside the currently edited cell will trigger the `OnUpdate` event and thus, clicking on the `Cancel` command button will not fire the `OnCancel` event.
+When using keyboard navigation, the `OnUpdate` fires for the last edited cell on the row.
+However, clicking outside the currently edited cell will also trigger the `OnUpdate` event.
+Thus, clicking on the `Cancel` command button will not fire the `OnCancel` event.

     * If there is a cell that is being edited at the moment, clicking on another cell will first close the current cell and fire `OnUpdate`.
 To start editing the new cell in such a case you will need a second click.